DefinetlyNotAI/Logicytics/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->

 - [ ] I have read the [contributing guidelines](https://github.com/DefinetlyNotAI/Logicytics/blob/main/CONTRIBUTING.md)
-- [ ] My change introduces changes to the documentation
 - [ ] I have updated the documentation accordingly
-- [ ] I have added tests to cover my changes
+- [ ] I have added tests to cover my changes, and they have passed
+- [ ] I have tested my code with the `--dev` flag
+- [ ] I have followed the instructions in the `--dev` flag
-- [ ] All new and existing tests passed
+- [ ] I have followed the instructions in the [wiki](https://github.com/DefinetlyNotAI/Logicytics/wiki)

 ### Related issues